cbitosc/qr-certificate-generator/README.md

 1. **Prepare Your Template**

-    - Create a certificate template with space for text and QR code
+    - Create a certificate template with space for text and a QR code, then export it as a PNG or JPG.
     - Convert the template to SVG format using tools like [Pixelied PNG to SVG Converter](https://pixelied.com/convert/png-converter/png-to-svg)

 2. **Setup GitHub Repository**